 Mind-mapping tools’ primary job is to enable you to put your scattered thoughts and business schedules (e.g., your content schedules) into neat flowcharts or diagrams that you can easily read later.
 They are more advanced now, though.
-The later versions of the typical free mind-mapping software were developed so as to put these ideas into concepts that can be easily understood by your team.
+The later versions of the typical free mind-mapping software were developed to put these ideas into concepts your team can easily understand.
 That brings out a whole other level of productivity from brainstorming sessions.
 It works wonders.
 Putting ideas into a vivid visual interface has proven to be the most effective approach to brainstorming.

-Fortunately for everyone in need of such tools, not all of them will cost you money.
-There is free mind mapping software out there.
+Fortunately, for everyone needing such tools, not all will cost you money.
+There is free mind-mapping software out there.
 The features of some free mind mapping software are also quite useful for use on a small scale.
 It is a good way to try out the concept first and see how it works out for you before committing any payments to it.
-You might even find yourself with no need for paid mind mapping software at all.
+You might even find yourself with no need for paid mind-mapping software at all.

 Free Mind Mapping Software

 We should appreciate the existence of applications like Coggle.
-Since it started, it has maintained a 100% free plan that you can use for as long as you wish.
-That is side to side with its paid plans ($5 and $8 per month) which offer more features.
+Since it started, it has maintained a 100% free plan you can use for as long as you wish.
+That is alongside its paid plans ($5 and $8 per month), which offer more features.
 The free version is quite enough for most people’s usage, though.
-It allows you to draw out limitless mind maps like the one in the picture below.
+It allows you to draw limitless mind maps like the one below.

-The maps are quite colorful and easy to trace as you can see.
+The maps are quite colourful and easy to trace, as you can see.
 You can also add an unlimited amount of images to your maps, making them more presentable.
 That goes well with another feature Coggle offers.
 It allows you to create presentations with these mind maps.
 Although free mind mapping software is usually designed for personal use only, that last feature makes Coggle usable in a team setting, too.
-You can let your team in on the ideas floating around in your head.
+You can let your team in on the ideas in your head.

 - Allows you to write notes on individual branches on your map.